uadmin/uadmin-docs/_build/html/_sources/login_system/tutorial/part4.rst.txt

         }
     }

-Run your application and go to the admin path in the address bar (e.g. http://0.0.0.0:8080/admin/).
-Login using “admin” as username and password.
+Run your application and go to the admin path in the address bar (e.g. http://localhost:8080/admin/).
+Login using "admin” as username and password.

 .. image:: assets/loginform.png